-The late Elaine Sherman, founder of Les Dames Chicago and known as Madame Chocolate by her colleagues, used her culinary skills to teach cooking in people’s homes and to introduce them to fine chocolates and quality cookware.
+The late Elaine Sherman, founder of Les Dames Chicago and known as Madame Chocolate by her colleagues, used her culinary skills to teach cooking in people’s homes and to introduce them to fine chocolate and quality cookware.
 This recipe is adapted from her 1984 cookbook, Madame Chocolate’s Book of Divine Indulgences.
 A quote from Elaine typifies her devotion to this ingredient: “Chocolate is heavenly, mellow, sensual, deep, dark, sumptuous, gratifying, potent, dense, creamy, seductive, suggestive, rich, excessive, silky, smooth, luxurious, celestial.
 Chocolate is downfall, happiness, pleasure, love, ecstasy, fantasy…chocolate makes us wicked, guilty, sinful, healthy, chic, happy.”–Les Dames d’Escoffier Chicago

-Chocolate Pecan Caramel Torte Recipe
+Chocolate Caramel Torte

 - Quick Glance